 Mouse, during Thane's loyalty mission.
 He turns around to find Thane and Shepard wanting to talk to him.
 Thane advises him to change his pants later.

-During the Arrival DLC, Shepard has this reaction when he walks into Object Rho's storage room and sees the big, indoctrination-inducing Reaper artifact sitting right out in the open, with no precautions or protection to prevent its influence from affecting the Project's personnel.
-A minute later, he's being swamped by indoctrinated soldiers.
+During the Arrival DLC, Shepard has this reaction when they walk into Object Rho's storage room and sees the big, indoctrination-inducing Reaper artifact sitting right out in the open, with no precautions or protection to prevent its influence from affecting the Project's personnel.
+A minute later, Shepard is being swamped by indoctrinated soldiers.

 The Project scientist/medical tech during Arrival when Shepard wakes up.